 I’m diving into the world of Civilization 6 Gathering Storm maps to give you a visual feast.
 I’ve played multiple rounds and handpicked examples of each map type that stood out to me.
 My focus is on cylindrical maps – those that wrap around east to west.
 I’m setting aside non-wrapping maps and Earth-related maps, as they’re pretty self-explanatory.

-Unique Maps: Clover and Snowflake
+Unique Multiplayer Maps: Clover and Snowflake

 Starting with the peculiar ones – the Six-Arm Snowflake and the Four-Leaf Clover.
 These maps are perfect for team play or duels, featuring balanced regions aimed at pushing players towards a central showdown.
 Each arm or “leaf” is identical, hosting a mix of terrains from forests to plains, and occasionally tundra towards the center.
-They stand out for their symmetry and strategic possibilities.

 Land-Rich Maps: Lakes and Highlands